-2. You will be asked to sign the written notice to show that you received it and understand your rights.

-- You or someone who is acting on your behalf will be asked to sign the notice.
-(Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about your rights.
-The notice does not give your discharge date (your doctor or hospital staff will tell you your discharge date).
+- 2. You will be asked to sign the written notice to show that you received it and understand your rights. - You or someone who is acting on your behalf will be asked to sign the notice. - Signing the notice shows only that you have received the information about your rights.
+The notice does not give your discharge date.
 Signing the notice does not mean you are agreeing on a discharge date. - 3.
-Keep your copy of the notice so you will have the information about making an appeal (or reporting a concern about quality of care) handy if you need it. - If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services (phone numbers are printed on the back cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
 You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.

-Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date
+Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date